Get useful estimates

 Extras include shuttle service fees, which kick in whenever shipments are transferred to smaller trucks because full-sized vans can't operate on certain roads.
 There may be charges for dismantling large pieces or delivering certain items to different locations.

-Avoid being blindsided by additional costs by looking at a mover's tariff.
-That's a menu of services and prices.
 Reputable movers will help identify extras for you by conducting in-home estimates so they know what you have.